 Choose to take either a second thematic seminar or three credits of French.

-You can take either the seminar Alternative Financial Systems and Intermediation or receive French language instruction, offered at four levels.
+You can take either the seminar Alternative Financial Systems and Intermediation or receive French language instruction.
 You may also be able to practice French with your homestay family.

 Critical Global Issue of Study